The Non-thermal Energy Window for Laser-Driven Nuclear Reactions: Results

-where $K_{0}$ is the modified Bessel function of the second kind of order zero.
-This analytic expression provides an approximate form of the reactivity, highlighting its dependence on the reduced mass $\mu$, the electron temperature $T_e$, the Gamow energy $E_G$, and the astrophysical $S$-factor $S(E_0)$.
+The analytic expression in Eq.\,(\ref{eq_an_reac}) provides an approximate form of the reactivity, highlighting its dependence on the reduced mass $\mu$, the electron temperature $T_e$, the Gamow energy $E_G$, and the astrophysical $S$-factor $S(E_0)$.
 Consequently, once the target composition, beam properties, laser intensity, and wavelength are specified, the dominant energy region for the reaction is determined by Eq.\,(\ref{E0}), and the fusion reactivity can then be evaluated using Eq.\,(\ref{eq_an_reac}).